russellgordon/ics3u-s2-2024-25/content/source-ics3u/s2/All Classes/Thread 3, Day 8.md

 ---
 ## Agenda
 1. Task: [[Make an Interactive App]]
-	- Demonstrate that you understand key concepts we have learned about in this module.
+	- Demonstrate that you understand key concepts we have learned about so far in this module and earlier in this school year.

 ## Things to do before our next class